By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 8. Are barefoot shoes good for beginners?

 Yes, but it’s important to transition gradually.
-Brands like Wyde, Be Lenka, Freet, and Shamma Sandals offer models with slightly thicker soles for added cushioning, making them ideal for beginners.
+Brands like Wyde, Freet, Dolfie Paradise, and Kjavik offer models with slightly thicker soles for added cushioning, making them ideal for beginners.
 Here you can find more options for beginners.

 9. Why don’t all barefoot shoes fit the same, even within the same brand?

-Different models within a brand may be built on varying lasts or soles, resulting in variations in width and volume.
+Different models within a brand may be built on varying lasts, soles, or made from different materials, which can all affect the shoe’s width and volume.
 Always consult the brand’s size chart, check reviews on our website, and use printable templates (if available) to ensure the best fit.

 10. Are there barefoot shoes that work for low-volume feet?